ben-girardet/pray-project/PROGRESS.md

 [*] Add test that someone "else" tries to remove the friendship of someone else (must fail) [*] Add test including the new "friend" fieldResolver

-Once this is done, would be good to implement crypting
+## 21.11.2020 - Crypting

-[ ] Crypt Messages before creating or after editing
-[ ] Have a simple thing in place to ensure that the topics in the view are decrypted easily (should be pretty simple with the "myShare" prop
+[*] Crypt Messages before creating or after editing [*] Have a simple thing in place to ensure that the topics in the view are decrypted easily (should be pretty simple with the "myShare" prop

+## 21.22.2020 - Profile

+[ ] Work on Profile page so we can
+[ ] Edit current profile avatar, name
+[ ] Change password

+## Next

+[ ] Praying view
+[ ] Notes and messages
+[ ] Mark prayer as answered
+[ ] Deploy so we can use it on mobile device